Archiecool4/forecast/readme.md

 # Forecast

 This project was made for HackTech 2021 by Elise Liu and Archie Shahidullah.
 It uses a pix2pix conditional GAN neural network to forecast deforestation in the Amazon rainforest.
-This model is in `pix2pix_train.ipynb`.
-The following command runs the flask app, where you can select a region from a map and forecast 5 yers into the future of what deforestation may look like.
+The code to train this model is in `pix2pix_train.ipynb`.
+We used a GPU on Google Colaboratory to train the model.
+The following command runs the flask app, where you can select a region from a map, using the Mapbox API, and forecast 5 years into the future of what deforestation may look like.

 ```
 python main.py